matrix-profile-foundation/tsmp/.github/SUPPORT.md

 # Getting help with tsmp

-Thanks for using tsmp.
+Thanks for using `tsmp`.
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 Start by making a minimal **repr**oducible **ex**ample using the